Tajikistan: Economy

 In 2019, nearly 29% of Tajikistan's GDP came from immigrant remittances (mostly from Tajiks working in Russia).
-With foreign revenue precariously dependent upon remittances from migrant workers overseas and exports of aluminium and cotton, the economy is vulnerable to external shocks.
-In fiscal year 2000, international assistance remained an essential source of support for rehabilitation programs that reintegrated former civil war combatants into the civilian economy, which helped keep the peace.
-International assistance was necessary to address the second year of drought that resulted in a continued shortfall of food production.
+With foreign revenue precariously dependent on remittances from migrant workers overseas and on exports of aluminium and cotton, the economy is vulnerable to external shocks.
+In fiscal year 2000, international assistance remained an essential source of support for rehabilitation programmes that reintegrated former civil‑war combatants into the civilian economy, which helped to maintain peace.
+International assistance was also necessary to address the second year of drought, which resulted in a continued shortfall in food production.
 On 21 August 2001, the Red Cross announced that a famine was striking Tajikistan, and called for international aid for the country.
-In January 2012, 680,152 of the people living in Tajikistan were living with food insecurity.
-Out of those, 676,852 were at risk of Phase 3 (Acute Food and Livelihoods Crisis) food insecurity, and 3,300 were at risk of Phase 4 (Humanitarian Emergency).
-Those with the highest risk of food insecurity were living in the Murghob District of GBAO.
+In January 2012, 680,152 people in Tajikistan were living with food insecurity.
+Of these, 676,852 were at risk of Phase 3 (Acute Food and Livelihoods Crisis) food insecurity, and 3,300 were at risk of Phase 4 (Humanitarian Emergency).
+Those at the highest risk of food insecurity were living in the Murghob District of GBAO.

 The malnutrition rate in Tajikistan will reach 30% in 2023 according to the United Nations World Food Programme (WFP).
 As in the rest of Central Asia, soils are deteriorating and water resources are diminishing, particularly as a result of climate change.

 The TadAZ aluminium smelting plant, in Tursunzoda, is the largest aluminium manufacturing plant in Central Asia, and Tajikistan's chief industrial asset.

 Tajikistan's economy grew after the war.
 The GDP of Tajikistan expanded at an average rate of 9.6% over the period of 2000–2007 according to the World Bank data.
 This "improved" Tajikistan's position among other Central Asian countries (namely Turkmenistan and Uzbekistan), which seem to have degraded economically ever since.
 The primary sources of income in Tajikistan are aluminium production, cotton growing and remittances from migrant workers.
 Cotton accounts for 60% of agricultural output, supporting 75% of the rural population, and using 45% of irrigated arable land.
 The aluminium industry is represented by the state-owned Tajik Aluminum Company – the biggest aluminium plant in Central Asia and one of the biggest in the world.